joekgilberto/date-and-thyme/README.md

 ## Technologies Used

-For the frontend, I utlized [React](https://react.dev/) components combined with [Material UI](https://mui.com/material-ui/) for styling and [Axios](https://axios-http.com/) for API calls to my backend.
-The backend was built using [Django](https://www.djangoproject.com/), employing the [Django REST Framework](https://www.django-rest-framework.org/), to make RESTful API routes.
+For the frontend, I utlized [React](https://react.dev/) components combined with [Material UI](https://mui.com/material-ui/) for styling and [Axios](https://axios-http.com/) to make API calls to my backend.
+My backend was built using [Django](https://www.djangoproject.com/) and interacting with [PostgreSQL](https://www.postgresql.org/), while employing the [Django REST Framework](https://www.django-rest-framework.org/), to make RESTful API routes.
 User's are authenticated by signing in with [Django Token Authentication](https://www.django-rest-framework.org/api-guide/authentication/).

 ### Resources
 Below are specific relevant resources I referenced while building this application.